French ship Fontenoy

-The Fontenoy was a 90-gun Suffren-class Ship of the line of the French Navy.
-She was the only in French service named in honour of Battle of Fontenoy.
+Fontenoy was a 90-gun of the French Navy.
+She was the only vessel in French service named in honour of Battle of Fontenoy.

 Career

-She was part of the Toulons squadron until 1871, when she was converted into a prison hulk for prisoners of the Paris Commune.
+She was part of the Toulon squadron until 1871, when she was converted into a prison hulk for prisoners of the Paris Commune.

 In 1878, her engines were removed and she became a transport.
 Her name changed to Bretagne and she was used as a boys' school ship for the École des mousses.

 She was eventually decommissioned in 1892 and broken up in 1911.